-• During playback, the applied range is determined according to the gamma used at the time of recording.
+- During playback, the applied range is determined according to the gamma used at the time of recording. - When [View Assist: HDMI] (144) is set to [On], [Range: HDMI] is disabled.

 Applying a LUT/the View Assistance Function to the LCD Screen